brotatotes/bht-automation/bht gen 3/Matthew/Chapter 8/Matthew 8 31 bht.md

 # Matthew 8:31 Commentary Help Text

 ## BHT:
-The demons pleaded with Jesus not to be sent into the abyss but to remain on earth.
-Their request to continue their malicious work and provoke the people to curse God through the loss of the swine illustrates the wretched malignity of their nature.
-Jesus grants their request, displaying His authority over them.
-This incident emphasizes the weakness of the infernal spirits, their acknowledgment of Christ's power, and their insatiable desire to cause harm and destruction, even if they cannot directly target humans.
+The demons in this account beg Jesus not to be sent out of the land and into the abyss, their permitted residence on earth where they torment.
+Their request reveals both their recognition of Jesus' power and their desire to continue their malicious work on earth.
+This emphasizes the demons' weakness and Jesus' superior authority over them.
+It is possible that they sought to enter the swine to incite the people against Christ, hindering His effectiveness.
+Ultimately, Jesus grants their request, displaying His sovereignty over the unclean spirits.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "St. Mark and St. Luke give, as the ground of this request, that they might not be sent out of the land = into the abyss..."
+1. "St. Mark and St. Luke give, as the ground of this request, that they might not be sent out of the land = into the abyss."
 (Quote 1)
-2. "...out of their permitted residence on earth to torment before the time in the abyss."
+2. "out of their permitted residence on earth to torment before the time in the abyss."
 (Quote 2)
 3. "See note on Luke."
 (Quote 3)

 ### John Calvin:
-1. "It is certain that they had a more remote object in view, to excite the inhabitants of that country to curse God on account of the loss of the swine."
+1. "Perhaps, too, it is to punish their crimes that he grants to the devils so much power over their swine."
-2. "When the devil thunders against Job’s house, he does so not from any hatred he bears to timber or stones, but in order that the good man, through impatience at suffering loss, may break out against God."
+2. "This passage shows also the foolish trifling of some irreligious men, who imagine that the devils are not actually existing spirits, but merely the depraved affections of men."
 3. "Let us learn also, that unclean spirits (as they are devoted to destruction) are the enemies of mankind; so that they plunge all whom they can into the same destruction with themselves."

 ### Philip Schaff:
-1. "The request was malicious; that they might remain on earth, and continue their work of opposition."
+1. "The demons besought him...They recognized his power, yet clung to the present habitation."
-2. "They recognized His power, yet clung to the present habitation."
+2. "The request was malicious; that they might remain on earth, and continue their work of opposition."
-3. "The latter phrase suggests that ‘before the time’ (Matthew 8:29), refers to a time of banishment from earth ‘to their own place.’"
+3. "Send us away.
+This is the correct reading, agreeing with the words used by Mark."

 ### John Gill:
 1. "This request shows the weakness of the infernal spirits, they are not able to do anything without leave, and the superior power of Christ over them, and their acknowledgment of it."
-2. "The wretched malignity of their nature, who must be doing mischief, if not to the bodies and souls of men, yet to their property and goods."
+2. "Many reasons have been thought of, why the devils should desire to go into the herd of swine; as because of the filthiness of these creatures, these impure spirits delighting in what is impure..."
-3. "If they cannot vent their malice on rational creatures, are desirous of doing it on irrational ones."
+3. "or that by so doing, they might set the people against Christ, and so prevent his usefulness among them; which last seems to be the truest reason, and which end was answered."

 ### John Wesley:
 1. He said, Go — A word of permission only, not command.